SeanSun6814/WaterfallExplorer/README.md

 For help, hit `Ctrl + H`.
 Alternatively, use the context menu by right clicking on empty space.

 # Features

+## Navigation

+Use mouse to hover items to traverse file system.
+Alternatively, use arrow buttons to navigate.

 ## Opening options